Support for self-isolation

 - Forward your confirmation email to your friend’s University email address – they will need this to collect the book.

-- Your friend should only visit the library if they are feeling well, have no symptoms of coronavirus and have not been asked to self-isolate.
+- Your friend should only visit the library if they are feeling well, have no symptoms of Covid-19 and have not been asked to self-isolate.

-- Your friend should follow safety measures whilst in the library and maintain good hygiene by using hand sanitiser at the entrance
+- Your friend should follow safety measures whilst in the library including wearing a face covering and maintaining good hygiene by using hand sanitiser at the entrance

 - Your friend should drop the book outside the door to your home, knock on the door and then step at least two metres back away from the door